 We could not be more excited about the launch of our Mojaloop Central Bank Digital Currency (CBDC) Center of Excellence (COE) this week.
 The COE, strategically located in Singapore, will help us extend our ecosystem to reach new regions and advance financial inclusion in more emerging markets.
-As part of this expansion, we’re thrilled to welcome Nick Drury to the Mojaloop Foundation team as the Mojaloop CBDC COE’s Director.
+As part of this expansion, we’re thrilled to welcome Nick Drury to the Mojaloop Foundation team as the Mojaloop COE for CBDCs’s Director.
 Nick brings nearly 25 years of experience in the payments and financial inclusion space, and he will oversee operations and drive the growth of the CBDC COE.
 We sat down with Nick to learn a bit more about his background, what brought him to the Mojaloop Foundation and what he hopes to accomplish in his new role.
 Read on for more.

 Tell us a bit about yourself and your career path.
 What have you been focused on in your work?